microsoft/atlas-design/site/src/components/site-header.md

 Site header component allows adding full width container to hold everything site's header might need - the logo, brand link, navigation, and other controls.

-**This page is best viewed with the content section full screened because banners are intended to be full width elements.
-Go full screen by clicking the button in the top right corner.**

 ## Usage

 The site header is composed of the following elements: